 And your Baby may become gassy in such situations.
 And everybody wants a happy baby during the trip.

 For babies under the age of six months, the only way to feed them is by breastfeeding.
-You can’t give them formula milk or solid food without a doctor’s consultation.
+Without a doctor’s consultation, you can’t give them formula milk or solid food.

-For breastfeeding, you must park your place in a calm place where the Baby and you both are comfortable.
-Being a multitasker is a good thing, but sometimes you need to pay all your attention to one activity.
+For breastfeeding, you must park your place in a calm area where the Baby and you both are comfortable.
+Being a multitasker is a good thing, but sometimes you need to focus on one activity.

 And breastfeeding and driving can not be done at the same time.